Every Homeschool

 Abeka

-Founded 1972 at Pensacola Christian College.
+Abeka was founded in 1972 by Arlin and Beka Horton; Pensacola Christian College followed in 1974.
 Abeka sells complete textbook-driven curriculum with a conservative Protestant worldview, originally built for classroom use in Christian schools.
 The homeschool version retains the classroom DNA: scripted lessons, workbooks, graded quizzes, report cards.
-Academically, Abeka runs about a year ahead of typical US public-school scope and sequence — K5 covers material most public kindergartens leave for first grade.
+Abeka markets its K5 as running approximately one year ahead of typical public-school kindergarten scope.

 Two delivery modes: